-Name Age Position Served as an Officer or Director Since David F. Hale 64 Executive Chairman of the Board of Directors 2011 Marsha A. Chandler (3) 68 Director 2013 Bruce E. Gerhardt, CPA (1) 62 Director 2010 Bruce A. Huebner 63 Director 2013 Michael W. Nall 51 Director, Chief Executive Officer and President 2013 Edward Neff (1) 61 Director 2006 Ivor Royston, M.D.(2)(3) 68 Director 2010 M. Faye Wilson (1)(2)(3) 75 Director 2009 Lyle J. Arnold, Ph.
-D. 67 Senior Vice-President of Research & Development, Chief Scientific Officer 2011 Farideh Z. Bischoff, Ph.
-D. 48 Vice-President Translational Research and Clinical Development 2007 William G. Kachioff 48 Senior Vice-President of Finance and Chief Financial Officer 2011
+Name Age Position Served as an Officer or Director Since

+David F. Hale 64 Executive Chairman of the Board of Directors 2011

+Marsha A. Chandler (3) 68 Director 2013

+Bruce E. Gerhardt, CPA (1) 62 Director 2010

+Bruce A. Huebner 63 Director 2013

+Michael W. Nall 51 Director, Chief Executive Officer and President 2013

+Edward Neff (1) 61 Director 2006

+Ivor Royston, M.D.
+(2)(3) 68 Director 2010

+M. Faye Wilson (1)(2)(3) 75 Director 2009

+Lyle J. Arnold, Ph.
+D. 67 Senior Vice-President of Research & Development, Chief

+Scientific Officer 2011

+Farideh Z. Bischoff, Ph.
+D. 48 Vice-President Translational Research and Clinical Development 2007

+William G. Kachioff 48 Senior Vice-President of Finance and Chief Financial Officer 2011

-- (1) Audit Committee
+(1) Audit Committee

-- (2) Compensation Committee
+(2) Compensation Committee

-- 3) Nominating and Corporate Governance Committee
+(3) Nominating and Corporate Governance Committee

 Our board of directors is classified into three classes of two or three directors each, with all directors serving for a three-year term and the directors of only one class being elected at each annual meeting of stockholders, so that the terms of the classes of directors are "staggered."
 The directors in Class I are Mr. Gerhardt and Mr. Neff.
 The next election of Class I directors by stockholders will be at our 2014 annual meeting of stockholders, with the elected candidates to then serve until our 2017 annual meeting of stockholders.
 The directors in Class II are Dr. Chandler, Mr. Huebner and Dr. Royston.
-The next election of Class II directors by stockholders will be at our 2015 annual meeting of stockholders, with the elected candidates to then serve until our 2018 annual meeting of stockholders, with the elected candidates to then serve until our 2016 annual meeting of stockholders, with the elected candidates to then serve until our 2019 annual meeting of stockholders.
+The next election of Class II directors by stockholders will be at our 2015 annual meeting of stockholders, with the elected candidates to then serve until our 2018 annual meeting of stockholders.
+The directors in Class III are Mr. Hale, Mr. Nall and Ms. Wilson.
+The next election of Class III directors by stockholders will be at our 2016 annual meeting of stockholders, with the elected candidates to then serve until our 2018 annual meeting of stockholders, with the elected candidates to then serve until our 2019 annual meeting of stockholders.